Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to score more than 64 points in five of 11 games this season.
+- Ohio State and its opponents have gone over the current 63.5-point total in five of 11 games this season.

-- The two teams combine to score 84.1 points per game, 20.1 more than the total in this contest.
+- The combined points per game average of the two teams, 84.1, is 20.6 points more than Saturday's over/under.

-- This contest's over/under is 28.7 points more than the 35.3 these two squads combine to surrender per game this season.
+- This contest's total is 28.2 points above the 35.3 these two squads combine to allow per game this season.

-- Buckeyes games this season feature an average total of 64.4 points, a number 0.4 points higher than Saturday's over/under.
+- The Buckeyes and their opponents have scored an average of 64.4 points per game in 2021, 0.9 more than Saturday's total.

-- The 52.0 PPG average total in Wolverines games this season is 12.0 points fewer than this game's over/under.
+- In 2021, games involving the Wolverines have averaged a total of 52 points, 11.5 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- Ohio State has played 11 games, with seven wins against the spread.

-- This season, the Buckeyes have an against the spread record of 7-4 in their 11 games as a favorite of 7.5 points or more.
+- The Buckeyes have an against the spread record of 7-4 in their 11 games when favored by 8 points or more so far this season.

 - Ohio State's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Ohio State puts up more than 16.3 points, it is 7-4 against the spread and 10-1 overall.
+- Ohio State is 7-4 against the spread and 10-1 overall this season when the team puts up more than 16.3 points.

 - This year, the Buckeyes have nine turnovers, six fewer than the Wolverines have takeaways (15).